noawe-boi/NoahsObsidianSync/Maths Methods/Year 12/Notes/Methods 6D Logarithms and Log Laws.md

 ---
 ## Remember

+What power (answer) do I need to apply to this number (base of log) in order to get this result (thing inside brackets of log)

 ### The Log function
 $3^x = 81$
 $Log_3 81 = x \rightarrow Log_3 364 = x = 4$